stdombek/docs/content/en/docs/Access/Requests/requests.md

 ### Printing pick slips

+#### Printing all pick slips for a service point

 The pick slips report generates a single slip for every paged item that needs to be pulled from the shelf.
 Because this report automatically prints only those items whose Effective location is associated with the currently selected service point, you must be signed in to the service point you want to generate the slips for.
 If no items match the report’s criteria, the option is grayed out.

 You can configure the information that appears on the pick slips in the [Settings app.](../../../settings/settings_circulation/settings_circulation/#settings--circulation--staff-slips)

 To print pick slips, in the Requests pane, select **Actions > Print pick slips for [your service point]**.
 A print dialog appears.

+#### Printing selected pick slips
+1. In the Search & filter pane, select **Request type > Pages and Request status > Open - Not yet filled** to filter the items down to open page requests.
+2. Select the checkboxes in the first column of the requests you want to print.
+You can only print Page requests for items whose effective locations are associated with your selected service point.
+3. Select **Actions > Print selected pick slips for [your service point].** A print dialog appears.

+#### Printing a single pick slip
+1. In the Search & filter pane, select **Request type > Pages** and **Request status > Open - Not yet filled** to filter the items down to open page requests.
+2. Have the **Single print** column selected in the Actions menu.
+3. Click the **Print** button in the Single print column.
+A print dialog appears.
+Note: the print button will only be active for items whose effective locations are associated with your selected service point.

+#### Showing the pick slip print history

+To select the search result columns **# Copies** or **Printed** you need to choose the option Settings > Circulation > Requests > View print details > Enable view print details (Pick slips).

+**# Copies** shows the number of times the request pick slip has been printed.

+**Printed** shows the username and date/time for the most recent printing.

 ## Printing Hold request search slips
 Libraries can choose to use search slips if they have many copies of a title (instance), but not all copies have been cataloged.
 When a patron requests an item from that instance, a search slip can be printed so a staff member can look for the item.
 Libraries must enable **Allow print hold requests (Open - Not yet filled)** in [Settings > Circulation > Print hold requests](../../../settings/settings_circulation/settings_circulation/#settings--circulation--print-hold-requests) in order to use this feature.

-The search slips report generates a single slip for every item level hold request with request status **Open - Not yet filled**.
+The search slips report generates a single slip for every hold request with request status **Open - Not yet filled**.
 The report only prints hold requests for items that are shelved nearest the currently selected service point (i.e., those items whose Effective location is associated with the currently selected service point).
 You must be signed in to the service point you want to generate the search slips for.
 If no items match the report’s criteria, the option is grayed out.

 You can configure the information that appears on the pick slips in the [Settings app](../../../settings/settings_circulation/settings_circulation/#configuring-a-staff-slip).